 National BBQ Month

 There is a lot to celebrate in May!
 From AAPI Heritage Month to May Day and many more.
-May is also National BBQ Month, and we love a good BBQ.
+May is also National BBQ Month, and who doesn’t love a good BBQ?
 So as the weather heats up, it’s time to bust out the grill and start cooking!
-Here are some of our favorite BBQ meals that are easy but quick and delicious.
+Here are some of our favorite BBQ meals that are easy to make, but also quick and delicious.

 - 2 pounds (32 ounces) 80/20 ground beef, cold